Fremont East (Downtown) · Saturday Night

 Saturday Guest List at Commonwealth

-Free for women all night.
+Free for women all night on guest list.
 Men free before midnight with an even female-to-male ratio.
-Guest list closes at 1 AM — arrive by 11 PM for rooftop access before it reaches capacity.
-Valid 21+ government-issued ID required.
+Guest list closes at 1 AM — arrive before 11 PM on Friday and Saturday for rooftop access before it reaches capacity.
+Enter at 525 East Fremont Street in the Fremont East Entertainment District.
+Cover at the door runs $10–20 without a guest list — one of the lowest covers of any Las Vegas nightclub.
+The Laundry Room speakeasy is accessible inside — ask the bartender for entry.
+Rooftop activates around 10 PM on weekends.
+21+ with valid ID.
 Saturday guest list at Commonwealth fills up fastest — sign up through NoCoverVegas early.

 Commonwealth Saturday Bottle Service